-How to Dispute a Credit Card Purchase on eBay
+How to Dispute an eBay Credit Card Purchase

-Nobody wants an eBay transaction to deteriorate to the point where the buyer is considering filing a dispute with her credit card issuer for a purchase that hasn't satisfied her.
+Nobody wants an eBay transaction to deteriorate to the point where the buyer is considering filing a dispute with their credit card issuer for a purchase that hasn't satisfied them.
 It's often a lose/lose situation.

 eBay doesn't want to see it happen because it can create problems with its balance sheets and with the PayPal payment system.
 It damages both eBay's reputation and its relationship with credit card issuers. eBay has gone to the trouble of creating programs like the buyer protection program that mediates disputes with sellers to try to avoid such situations.